pandas-dev/pandas/doc/source/dataframe.rst

     B    2009-02-27 00:00:00
     C    2009-06-30 00:00:00

-DataFrame and DataMatrix also implement the ndarray *array interface* which allows you to call ufuncs (like sqrt, exp, log, etc.) directly on the object.
+DataFrame also implements the ndarray *array interface* which allows you to call ufuncs (like sqrt, exp, log, etc.) directly on the object.
 So the following two expressions would be equivalent:

 ::